Before a child can learn to read printed words, they need to know how the sounds in words work.

 - Taking about a year to practice is not out of the ordinary.

-- Repeat sounds and words as many times as your child needs to hear them.
+- Repeat sounds and words as often as your child needs to hear them.

 Now that you know the importance of phonemic awareness, here are some other activities that will help your child in becoming a fluent reader.
 Whatever you do, remember to keep the activities short and fun.
 If your child finds one activity too boring, try doing something else.